 - Have come to foster care for many different reasons including infertility, unsuccessful IVF, desire to grow a family, desire to support the community.

-Lynn and Shane's experience about fostering
+Todd and Rachel's experience about fostering

 To be eligible you must meet the following requirements:

 - Be over 21 years of age for short term care programs, or 25 years of age for permanent care programs.

 - Undertake the required medical checks throughout the assessment process.